 Dr. Haluska has served as BioCanCell’s CEO since October 2016 and as a director since December 2016.
 He most recently served as Chief Medical Officer and Senior Vice President of Clinical R&D at ARIAD Pharmaceuticals, Inc., where he held overall responsibility for clinical development strategy.
 At ARIAD he led the clinical development and approval of ponatinib (marketed as Iclusig) in the US, EU and other territories, as well as the development of brigatinib, which has been submitted for FDA review.

 Dr. Haluska graduated from Harvard College and the University of Pennsylvania School of Medicine, undertook medical training at Massachusetts General Hospital (MGH) and the Dana-Farber Cancer Institute (DFCI), and a fellowship at the Massachusetts Institute of Technology Center for Cancer Research.
 He became assistant professor of medicine at Harvard Medical School, and leader of the melanoma research programs at the MGH Cancer Center and the DFCI through the Dana-Farber Harvard Cancer Center.
 Subsequently he was deputy director of the Tufts New England Medical Center Cancer Center.
-He currently serves on the Board of Directors at Vedantra Pharmaceuticals and as a flight surgeon in the U.S. Air Force in Iraq, and continues to serve in the Massachusetts Air National Guard with the rank of Colonel.
+He currently serves on the Board of Directors at Vedantra Pharmaceuticals and as a flight surgeon in the U.S. Air Force and continues to serve in the Massachusetts Air National Guard with the rank of Colonel.

 Mr. Goldberg has served as a director since March 2011.
 He is a Vice President at Clal Biotechnology Industries (TASE: CBI), leading CBI’s strategic investment decisions and technological development.
 Mr. Goldberg is also the managing director of Anatomy Medical Technology fund, CBI’s medical device investment arm.